Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Nonequilibrium Long-Range Correlations

 Figure~\ref{fig3} presents the static correlation functions for the longitudinal mode ($C_{LL}$, left column), the transverse mode ($C_{TT}$, middle column), and the cross-correlation ($C_{LT}$, right column).
 To elucidate the strong anisotropy induced by the shear flow, we plot the correlations along three distinct cuts in Fourier space: the flow direction ($k_y=0$), the gradient direction ($k_x=0$), and the diagonal direction ($k_x=k_y$).

 As shown in this figure, the analytical expressions derived by Lutsko and Dufty accurately reproduce the DNS data for all three correlation functions across all plotted directions and the entire wavenumber range.
-To appreciate the scope of this agreement, we briefly clarify the physical regimes accessed in our simulation, as will be detailed in Sec.~\ref{sec4-4}.
-The balance between the shear flow and viscous dissipation dictates whether the system is in the shear-dominated ($\dot{\gamma} \gtrsim \nu_0 k^2$) or viscous-dominated ($\dot{\gamma} \lesssim \nu_0 k^2$) regime.
-Given our simulation parameters ($\dot{\gamma} = \nu_0 = 0.1$), the crossover between these regimes occurs approximately at $k=1$, making $k \lesssim 1$ the shear-dominated regime and $k \gtrsim 1$ the viscous-dominated regime.
-Thus, the remarkable agreement seen in the figure actually spans both of these distinct regimes.
 Crucially, the cross-correlation $C_{LT}(\bm{k})$ vanishes within statistical error (right column) across the entire wavenumber range investigated, which validates the mode-decoupling approximation [Eq.~\eqref{eq:CLT_zero}].
-While Lutsko and Dufty formally justified this decoupling only within the viscous-dominated regime, our numerical evidence demonstrates that it remains highly accurate even within the shear-dominated regime.

-It is worth noting that the previous MD simulations encountered deviations from the Lutsko-Dufty prediction in the low-wavenumber regime~\cite{Nakano2022-kv}.
-Our DNS results demonstrate that the mode-decoupling approximation is robust across a wide range of wavenumbers, even in the shear-dominated regime.
-This not only provides an empirical foundation for the widespread use of the Lutsko-Dufty theory but also clarifies that the deviations observed in MD simulations stem from microscopic nonlinear dynamics, rather than a breakdown of the underlying mode-decoupling assumption.
+As further support, we provide two-dimensional heat maps of the correlations in Appendix~\ref{secB}.